-Traffic generation was calculated from winery operations, where the calculated trips reflect on-site employees and wine production.
+Traffic generation was calculated from winery operations, where the calculated trips reflect on-site employees, visitation, and wine production.
 Under the Napa County General Plan, traffic volumes are projected to increase and will be caused by a combination of locally generated traffic as well as general regional growth.
 The General Plan EIR indicates that much of the forecasted increase in traffic on the arterial roadway network will result from traffic generated outside of the County; however the project will contribute a small amount toward the general overall increase.
 General Plan Policy CIR-16 states that "The County will seek to maintain an arterial Level of Service D or better on all County roadways, except where the level of Service already exceeds this standard and where increased intersection capacity is not feasible without substantial additional right of way."
-A Traffic Analysis, dated August 3, 2016, was prepared by Whitlock & Weinberger Transportation, Inc. (W-TRANS).
-To review cumulative conditions, the study added trips that will be generated by other approved and pending projects on the segment of Solano Avenue in the vicinity of Sleeping Lady Winery.
-The study segment is expected to continue operating acceptable at LOS A during both peak periods upon the addition of traffic associated with the project as well as other approved and pending projects.
+A Traffic Analysis, dated November 7, 2016, was prepared by Abrams Associates.
+The study included an analysis of cumulative conditions and concluded that the intersection of Silverado Trail and Yountville will operate at unacceptable levels with or without the project during both peak periods upon the addition of traffic associated with the project as well as other approved and pending projects.
+However, the additional trips at the at intersection does exceed the County threshold and is therefore not considered a significant impact.